JChover/Python_Crash_Course/README.md

   - [x] Exercise 8-7: Album
   - [x] Exercise 8-8: User Albums
 - [x] <b>Passing a List</b>
-  - [ ] Modifying a List in a Function 👈
+  - [x] Modifying a List in a Function
-  - [ ] Preventing a Function from Modifying a List
+  - [x] Preventing a Function from Modifying a List
-  - [ ] Exercise 8-9: Messages
+  - [ ] Exercise 8-9: Messages 👈
   - [ ] Exercise 8-10: Sending Messages
   - [ ] Exercise 8-11: Archived Messages
 - [ ] <b>Passing an Arbitrary Number of Arguments</b>